hail-is/hail/python/hail/docs/overview.rst

 In the above conditional, the condition is ``x > 0``, the consequent is ``1``, and the alternate is ``0``.

-Here is the Hail expression equivalent with :func:`cond`:
+Here is the Hail expression equivalent with :func:`.cond`:

 .. doctest::